Skip to content

 Channels

 A channel is a connected messaging account you send and receive through.
-Wabery normalizes all three behind one schema.
+Wabery is WhatsApp-first, with opt-in beta support for Instagram Direct and Facebook Messenger.
 API calls target a concrete channel_id returned by channels.list().

 Every send takes a channelId: